Regularization with Latent Space Virtual Adversarial Training: Preliminary

 To map to and from the latent space, we use a generative model.
 In this paper, we examine two types of model, VAE and normalizing flow.
 The VAE is approximate inference and the dimensionality of the latent space is usually much smaller than that of the input space.
 On the other hand, the normalizing flow is exact inference and the dimensionality of the latent space is kept equal to that of the input space, i.e., lossless conversion.
-We will use the term \textit{transformer} as a generic name to refer to these two.
+We will refer to these two methods collectively as \textit{generative model}.